featurevisor/featurevisor/docs/testing-features.md

 ## Running tests

-Use the Featurevisor CLI to run your tests:
+After [building datafiles](/docs/building-datafiles), use the Featurevisor CLI to run your tests:

 ```
 $ featurevisor test
 ```

-If any of your assertions fail in any test specs, it will exit with a non-zero exit code.
+If any of your assertions fail in any test specs, it will terminate with a non-zero exit code.